National Maternity Workforce Strategy 2026–2036

 Strategic Advisory Group

-The Strategic Advisory Group will be appointed in late 2024.
-It will include cross-professional representatives across the Maternity Workforce with a focus on First Nations and rural health perspectives.
+The Strategic Advisory Group was appointed in late 2024.
+It includes cross-professional representatives across the Maternity Workforce with a focus on First Nations and rural health perspectives.

 The Advisory Group provides feedback on essential workforce needs and solutions, supporting a collaborative, multi-disciplinary approach to maternity care.